tpaschalis/tpaschalis.github.io/_posts/2020-06-15-defer-internals.markdown

 ### What's an "open-coded" defer?
 As we explore the `_defer` struct, we come across the `openDefer` field, which specifies whether a defer is *open-coded*, which is short for *not being called in a for-loop*.

 This concept was introduced in Go just this year (February 2020) in [CL 202340](https://go-review.googlesource.com/c/go/+/202340/) and launched with Go 1.14.
+The design document is available [here](https://github.com/golang/proposal/blob/master/design/34481-opencoded-defers.md) and is a great read.

 Due to their predictable nature, the cost of these kind of defers was *greatly* lowered via [inlining](https://en.wikipedia.org/wiki/Inline_expansion) machine code and storing some extra data about the function they will be calling.